-Regular duty balls are used for clay court along with Hard court balls as well, but it is recommended that always use special-purpose ball as they exist.
+Regular duty balls are used for clay court along with Hardcourt balls as well, but it is recommended that always use the special-purpose balls as they exist.
 These special balls are designed with higher wool quantity and have a shorter nap with felt.

 It has been the official ball for the Roland Garros tournament since 2011, but not anymore.
-From next 2020 edition Wilson is the new official ball for French Open.
+From next 2022 edition, Wilson is the new official ball for French Open.

-It is an all-court ball, means it can be used on all type of courts/surfaces.
+It is an all-court ball, which means it can be used on all types of courts/surfaces.
 It is available in a tube of 3 balls and 24 cans per case.

 Another wonderful ball form Wilson designed especially for clay courts.
 It is the official ball of Roland Garros.
 It delivers high performance on clay with the help of its material and technology.

-The felt used for this ball reduces dirt pick-up and moisture to provide consistent performance, and durability on clay court.
+The felt used for this ball reduces dirt pick-up and moisture to provide consistent performance and durability on clay courts.
 Its natural rubber core is designed to deliver longer rallies, max consistency, and resilience.